bonsai-rx/docs/articles/create-package.md

 > [!TIP]
 > Use [XML documentation comments](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/recommended-tags) to document your code.
-> Check out the [package documentation](./package-documentation.md) article for information on how to use [DocFx](https://dotnet.github.io/docfx/index.html)
+> Check out the [Documentation with docfx](./package-documentation.md) article for information on how to use [DocFx](https://dotnet.github.io/docfx/index.html)
 > to automatically generate documentation for your package online.

 ## Publishing a package project